SANY and OCHA Sign Partnership Agreement at HNPW 2026

-GENEVA, March 16, 2026 /PRNewswire/ -- During the 2026 Humanitarian Networks and Partnerships Week (HNPW), SANY Foundation and the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) signed a Memorandum of Understanding (MoU), formalizing a cooperation framework covering disaster preparedness, emergency response, and early recovery for the benefit of people in crisis around the world.
+BEIJING, March 18, 2026 /PRNewswire/ -- During the 2026 Humanitarian Networks and Partnerships Week (HNPW), SANY Foundation and the UN Office for the Coordination of Humanitarian Affairs (OCHA) signed a Memorandum of Understanding (MoU) , formalizing a cooperation framework covering disaster preparedness, emergency response, and early recovery for people in crisis worldwide.
 The agreement was signed by Edem Wosornu, Director of the Crisis Response Division at OCHA, and Dr. Olivier Huang, Chairman of SANY France.
 It makes SANY Foundation the first Chinese corporate foundation to formalize a partnership agreement with OCHA.

 During HNPW 2026, SANY Foundation was also invited to participate in two sessions hosted by the Connecting Business initiative (CBI), focusing on mechanisms for private-sector engagement in humanitarian action.